-MiGA's analyses can illuminate community composition, identify taxonomic novelty, hypothesize gene prediction, and evaluate assembly quality.
-MiGA can take in a variety of inputs such as raw, unassembled reads, assembled isolate genomes, metagenome-assembled genome (MAGs) and single-cell amplified genomes (SAGs).
+MiGA's analyses can accurately classify genomes providing a statistical classification support, identify taxonomic novelty, and annotate and evaluate sequencing reads and assembly quality, among others.
+MiGA can take in a variety of inputs such as raw, unassembled reads, assembled isolate genomes, metagenome-assembled genomes (MAGs), and single-cell amplified genomes (SAGs).
 MiGA uses a combination of the genome-aggregate average nucleotide identity concept or ANI and the average amino-acid identity, AAI, to taxonomically classify a query genomic sequence against the genome sequences in its reference database.
-Part of MiGA’s strength lies in the 10,000 reference genomes that make up its database and an efficient heuristic algorithm to search the query genome against all these genomes.
-The reference database is regularly updated and improved with minimal downtime.
-This ensures consistently improved accuracy of classification without a large impact to its users.
+Part of MiGA’s strength lies in the 10,000+ reference genomes that make up its database and an efficient heuristic algorithm to search the query genome against all this database.
+The reference database is regularly updated and improved with minimal downtime, ensuring consistently improved classification accuracy.